-Calf rearing is something that is not usually considered at this time of year, however, for those who are looking for meaningful work with flexible hours, it is a great option to consider for Spring 2022.
+For those who are looking for meaningful work with flexible hours, calf rearing is a great option to consider for Spring 2023.

 Many dairy farmers will require extra help in the coming months and calf rearing allows men and women to experience a key aspect of farm life and carrying out essential work.
 With this role, people can learn on the job and experience a sense of satisfaction and achievement once animals are weaned and are thriving.

 Many may not be familiar with the role of calf rearing.
 It is the care of calves from 0 – 12 weeks.
 The aim is to produce strong and healthy calves that will continue to develop steadily after weaning.
 The role itself will include feeding, housing, general husbandry, and health management.

 The first phase of calf rearing is from 0-4 months.
 This is where the calf is dependent on a liquid diet of milk or milk replacer.
 It is the responsibility of the calf rearer to feed the correct amount to the calf, as indicated by the farmer.
 At this time calves will be housed in a shed and are usually placed in small groups in pens.
 Each farm has a slightly different set up but mostly calves are fed in milk feeders or buckets with teats.